• Skip to primary navigation

 How long do homemade donuts last?

 On average, these gluten free peanut butter donuts will last 1-2 days.
 Store them in an airtight container or plastic bag on the counter or in the pantry.
-If you notice that the donuts have become overly dried out, extra moist, or there is mold, then you should throw them away.
+If you notice that the donuts have become overly dried out, extra moist, or mold, you should throw them away.

 Do donuts have dairy?

-While many varieties of donuts do have dairy, these gluten free baked donuts do not have any dairy.
-So, if you have any allergies or can’t tolerate dairy or gluten, then these are perfect for you!
+While many varieties of donuts have dairy, these gluten free baked donuts do not have any dairy.
+So, if you have any allergies or can’t tolerate dairy or gluten, these are perfect!

 Can you freeze gluten free donuts?

-Yes, absolutely, you can freeze gluten free donuts.
-The best way to freeze the donuts is to flash freeze them.
-To flash freeze, simply lay them on a baking sheet and place them in the freezer for 2-3 hours until they are pretty frozen.
+Yes, you can freeze gluten free donuts.
+The best way to freeze the donuts is to flash-freeze them.
+To flash freeze, lay them on a baking sheet and place them in the freezer for 2-3 hours until they are pretty frozen.

-Then you can place them in an airtight container or freezer bag.
-Then just grab out as many as you need for an easy breakfast or snack.
+Then, you can place them in an airtight container or freezer bag.
+Then, grab as many as you need for an easy breakfast or snack.

 peanut butter donuts with sprinkles on a rack